AraneaDev/accountant/docs/recordable-configuration.md

 # Recordable configuration
-When recording a `Ledger`, there might be different outcomes.
+When recording a `Ledger`, different outcomes may happen.

-It will depend on what has been set globally, or on a per `Recordable` model basis.
+It depends on what has been set globally, or per `Recordable` model.

 ## Ledger threshold
 Out of the box, there's no limit to the number of `Ledger` records that are kept for a given `Recordable` model.